Kingfishers Planning Letter: Autumn Term 1/2 2023 - Mrs Ford & Miss Black

 Compulsory

 Maths homework will be given out every Thursday to be returned on the following Wednesday to allow time for marking.
-There may be times when this is substituted for an English based task instead.
+There may be times when we also send home an English based task too.

 Encouraged